Jacob Leisler

 Jacob Leisler (c.
-1640 – May 16, 1691) was a German-born colonist who served as a politician in the Province of New York.
-He gained wealth in New Amsterdam (later New York City) in the fur trade and tobacco business.
-In what became known as Leisler's Rebellion following the English Revolution of 1688, he took control of the city, and ultimately the entire province, from appointees of deposed King James II, in the name of the Protestant accession of William III and Mary II.
+1640 – May 16, 1691) was a German-born politician and colonial administrator in the Province of New York.
+He gained wealth in New Amsterdam (later New York City) in the North American fur trade and tobacco business.
+In what became known as Leisler's Rebellion following the Glorious Revolution of 1688, he took control of the city, and ultimately the entire province, from appointees of deposed King James II, in the name of the Protestant accession of William III and Mary II.

 Beginning in 1689, Leisler led an insurrection and seized control of the city by taking over Fort James at the lower end of Manhattan.
 He took over control of the entire province, appointing himself as acting Lieutenant Governor of the Province of New York, which he retained until March 1691, refusing to yield power until the newly appointed governor himself finally arrived.
 While Leisler claimed to have acted to support the Protestant accession against Jacobite officeholders in New York, he was arrested by the newly appointed governor of New York in March 1691.
-With opponents active against him, he was condemned and executed in New York City for treason against the English monarchs William III and Mary II.
+With opponents active against him, he was condemned and executed in New York City for treason against the Crown.
 His estate was forfeited to the Crown.

 During his period of control, Leisler completed a major purchase of property from Sir John Pell, Lord of Pelham Manor, to set up a French Huguenot settlement north of Manhattan.
 This developed as the city of New Rochelle, New York.
 Leisler's son and supporters found the trial and conviction most unjust; it was mounted by his enemies.
-They worked to clear the names of Leisler and Jacob Milborne (his son in law) and for the restoration of their estates to their heirs, which was achieved in 1695 by an act of Parliament.
+They worked to clear the names of Leisler and Jacob Milborne (his son-in-law) and for the restoration of their estates to their heirs.
+They gained an act of Parliament in 1695 to achieve this.
 Remains of the two men were reinterred with honors at the Dutch Reformed Church in Manhattan.